iwatakeshi/tokei/README.md

 ###Moment.js

-If you need the moment object by itself, moment is avaibale as a static API.
+If you need the moment object by itself, moment is available as a static API.

 ```js
 tokei.moment